MPappia/Dragons-Medieval-Art/README.md

 The use of IIIF standards can be used here to isolate the parts of the manuscripts that interest us, to understand the illuminations, and to annotate these parts to add a description or comment on the representation of these fantastic creatures.

-Finally, in this folder you will find a "manifest_v01.json" file, which is a first attempt at the manifest.
-In case the shared images don't work.

 Thanks for reading.